-- AU-1.1.9 The CBB will review the application and duly advise the applicant in writing when it - (a) Granted the application without conditions; - (b) Granted the application subject to conditions specified by the CBB; or - (c) Refused the application, stating the grounds on which the application has been refused and the process for appealing against that decision. - AU-1.1.10 Detailed rules and guidance regarding information requirements and processes for licenses can be found in Section AU-5.1.
+- AU-1.1.8 An application for a license must be in the form prescribed by the CBB and must contain, inter alia: - (a) A business plan specifying the type of business to be conducted; - (b) Application forms for all controllers; and - (c) Application forms for all controlled functions. - AU-1.1.9 The CBB will review the application and duly advise the applicant in writing when it has: - (a) Granted the application without conditions; - (b) Granted the application subject to conditions specified by the CBB; or - (c) Refused the application, stating the grounds on which the application has been refused and the process for appealing against that decision. - AU-1.1.10 Detailed rules and guidance regarding information requirements and processes for licenses can be found in Section AU-5.1.
 As specified in Paragraph AU-5.1.12, the CBB will provide a formal decision on a license application within 60 calendar days of all required documentation having been submitted in a form acceptable to the CBB. - All applicants seeking an investment firm license must satisfy the CBB that they meet, by the date of authorisation, the minimum criteria for licensing, as contained in Chapter AU-2.
 Once licensed, investment firm licensees must maintain these criteria on an on-going basis.